pingcap/docs-tidb-operator/en/get-started.md

 # Get Started with TiDB Operator in Kubernetes

-This document explains how to create a simple Kubernetes cluster and use it to do a basic test deployment of a TiDB cluster using TiDB Operator.
+This document introduces how to create a simple Kubernetes cluster and use it to deploy a basic test TiDB cluster using TiDB Operator.

 > **Warning:**
 >
 > This document is for demonstration purposes only. **Do not** follow it in production environments.
 For production environments, see the instructions in [See also](#see-also).

-These are the steps this document follows:
+You can follow these steps to deploy TiDB Operator and a TiDB cluster:

 1. [Create a Kubernetes test cluster](#step-1-create-a-kubernetes-test-cluster)
 2. [Deploy TiDB Operator](#step-2-deploy-tidb-operator)